Board and Executive Team

 Appointed 2019

-Mary is Executive Director of the iconic 111-year-old Luna Park Melbourne and held the concurrent position as CEO from 2006.
-Mary holds the positions of Director, Company Secretary and Public Officer of several private companies, Director on the St. Kilda Tourism and Events Board and is a member of the IAAPA Hall of Fame Committee and the AALARA International Standards Harmonisation Working Party.
+Mary is Executive Director of the iconic 113-year-old Luna Park Melbourne and held the concurrent position as CEO from 2006 to 2022.
+Mary holds the positions of Director, Company Secretary and Public Officer of several private companies, Director on the St. Kilda Tourism and Events Board, and is a member of the IAAPA Hall of Fame Committee and the AALARA International Standards Harmonisation Working Party.

 Mary has a strong background in industrial relations, industry development and corporate governance with national ACTU Officer responsibilities for a range of industries.
 Mary has also achieved pay equity test cases and professional rates for industry sectors dominated by women.
 Mary has held several state and federal statutory positions and appointments and remains actively involved in a range of community and social justice organisations.
 Mary was the inaugural Chairperson of ‘Her Place, Women’s Museum Australia’, Vice President of the Australian Amusement, Leisure and Recreations Association Inc (AALARA), Deputy Chair of St Kilda Tourism Association.